as1iva/RKMP-5-practice/README.md

-# fadeev_practice_5
+# fadeev_practice_7

-A new Flutter project for 5 and 6 practice
+A new Flutter project for 7 practice

 ## Getting Started